vvarsos/quizApp/README.md

-# quizApp
-Software Developer Project Assignment - Building and Managing a Scalable Web Application using a C# Web API for the backend, and only vanilla JavaScript for the frontend

 # Board Games Quiz App

 A simple, secure quiz application built with **ASP.NET Core Web API** (C#) for the backend and **vanilla JavaScript** for the frontend.
 This project demonstrates: